 I remember that season like it was yesterday.
 I had just begun my relationship with the Lord.
 There was a woman in my church who took me under her wing and taught me how to study God’s Word for myself.
 Those days were so precious to me.
 I grew so much in my knowledge and understanding of my Heavenly Father.
 Since that time, I’ve always felt like it’s important for Christian women to know how to use different Bible study methods and how to apply them.
-These systems are so helpful in taking us deeper in Bible study and, as a result, our knowledge of God.
+These methods are so helpful and effective for taking us deeper in Bible study and, as a result, our knowledge of God.
+When considering the different methods of Bible study, you may have a few questions.

 God wants to be known by us.
 Therefore, I believe He is pleased with the efforts we make to study His Word deeply.
 Here are some helpful tips for going deeper in your knowledge of God’s Word.